MJeat/Documentation/General-Projects/Kubernetes-app/README.md

 # Kubernetes + Traefik + MongoDB Deployment Roadmap

-This guide breaks down how to deploy a full-stack web application with a MongoDB database and Traefik router on DigitalOcean using your own self-hosted Kubernetes cluster (K3s).
+This guide breaks down how to deploy a full-stack web application with a MongoDB database, Traefik router, and Automated Load Scaling (HPA) on DigitalOcean using your own self-hosted Kubernetes cluster (K3s).

 ## Hardware & Architecture Choice